-Our galley was in sad shape when we bought Ramble On.
-It wasn’t a catastrophe, but the stove didn’t work, the propane system was junk, the plumbing was iffy, and the refrigeration holding plate was leaking and not installed properly.
+Our Tayana 37 galley is a nice U-shape.
+We like the layout, but most of the systems were in sad shape when we bought Ramble On.
+It wasn’t a catastrophe, but the stove didn’t work, the propane system was junk, the potable water plumbing was iffy, the foot pumps needed to be rebuilt, and the refrigeration holding plate was leaking and not installed properly.
 On the plus side, the water heater worked great!
+But we replaced that eventually anyway.

 The propane system on Ramble On was pretty well shot when we bought her.
-The locker is small and not vented properly, the lines, which were disconnected, were poorly installed with Ts in all the bad places, and we still don’t know if the stove/oven works.
-The oven was small, the stove had only 2 burners and the brand (Mariner) is no longer made so if anything were to break we’d be S.O.L.
-Rich and I like to cook and figured we would use at least 3 burners.
-Rich did some research (thanks Tayana Owner’s Group) and found out that the Force 10 stove/oven we wanted would fit in the opening with only some small modifications to the surrounding woodwork.
+The locker, located in the cockpit, is small and was not vented properly.
+The propane lines, which were disconnected, were poorly installed with Ts in all the wrong places, and we never did figure out if the stove/oven worked.
+The oven was too small to fit an average sized cookie sheet and the stove had 2 burners (we wanted 3 burners).
+The brand (Mariner) is no longer made so if anything were to break we’d be S.O.L.
+Rich did some research (thanks Tayana Owner’s Group) and discovered that the Force 10 stove/oven we wanted would fit in the opening with only some small modifications to the surrounding woodwork.
 There was also a propane-fired instant hot water heater installed in the engine room…exactly where the instruction warn against installing it.
 Nice.

 Equipment we installed: